mrbuilder1961/ChatPatches/README.md

 Be on the lookout for new versions, issues, and possible future features!

+## Localization and Translation

+If you would like to help translate WMCH into other languages, head to [our CrowdIn page](https://crwd.in/wmch) and see how you can contribute!

 ## Setup developer workspace

 1. Download the latest ZIP (this page -> Code -> Download ZIP)